HanbingWang2001/WebPage/_pages/about.md

 **Hanbing Wang**, Xiaoyu Ji, Bingyang Cui, Baoxun Du, Zihan Liu

 [**Project information**]
-- This is an interdisciplinary project between computer science and biology,
+- This is an interdisciplinary project between computer science and biology.
 - Mapped the complete signal pathway of hematopoietic cells in human body, and made a web page for display.
 The webpage supports addition, deletion, modification, search of genes, fisheye magnification and freely adjusting gene arrangement.
 </div>
 </div>